A NEW listing of our Manuscript Collection is available under the Collection Tab.

 Prefer not to commit your time or talent at this time?
 Perhaps you can make a donation or gift in kind for any of the items listed below?
 We are a 501 (c) (3) organization and your gift may be tax deductible.
 Please call or email us at firstname.lastname@example.org to discuss options.
 Use the topic: donation.

-Looking for funds to acquire paint and other supplies.
+Funds to acquire paint and other supplies.

-Help with mowing and yard maintenance
+Help with mowing, yard and garden maintenance

-Signage to house added/improved
+Add /improve Signage to house

 Transcribe original documents on display ((handwritten script is hard to read and children are no longer learning to write script)